 Visibility is reasonably good – the relatively thin pillars between the doors and the windscreen don’t create any particularly annoying blindspots, but the fairly small rear windscreen can make parking a touch tricky.
 Thankfully, all models come with parking sensors, a reversing camera and a self-parking system that’ll steer for you into bay and parallel spaces.

 The high-tech features don’t stop there.
 All models come with a 360-degree camera that displays a bird’s eye view of your surroundings on the infotainment screen and automatic emergency braking to help stop the car if it detects an obstacle ahead.

-The latter helps make the S-Class one of the safest cars on sale, but for even greater peace of mind you’ll want to pay an extra £1,695 for the Driving Assistance Pack.
-This comes with adaptive cruise control and lane-keeping assist than can essentially drive the car for you on motorways or in heavy traffic.
+The latter helps make the Mercedes S-Class one of the safest cars on sale, but for even greater peace of mind you’ll want to pay extra for the Driving Assistance Pack.
+This comes with adaptive cruise control and lane-keeping assist that can essentially drive the car for you on motorways or in heavy traffic.